How to fix a sexless marriage by removing bad habits

 We can demand that every PART of us work well, but that's often an excuse.
 A vanity.
 A withholding strategy.

-Fixing sex-starved Marriages: Retrain yourself
+Fixing sex-starved marriages by retraining yourself

 Step 1: Start by being friends

 Planned Parenthood had a chart of sex that involved first being friends.
 You know, showing interest, listening, being empathetic.
-Showing up and being, you know...a friend.
-Couples having sex should at least be friendly to one another.
+Showing up and being, you know…a friend with an emotional connection.

 But it's hard to consider being vulnerable with someone if you aren't a friend.
 To change around a sexless marriage, start with being better friends.